 Typical gross features of acute pyelonephritis that can be observed at the autopsy are punctate abscesses present on both the cortical and cut surfaces of the kidney (with an apparent predilection for the cortex).
 They are outlined by a thin red margin that corresponds to marginal vascular dilatation.

 A large number of neutrophils with fewer lymphocytes can be found during the microscopic observation of the abscesses.
-Patchy distribution of pronounced inflammatory foci with intervening areas of normal renal parenchyma is a hallmark of acute pyelonephritis.
+The patchy distribution of pronounced inflammatory foci with intervening areas of normal renal parenchyma is a hallmark of acute pyelonephritis.
 Pyonephrosis and perinephric abscess are possible complications of acute pyelonephritis.

 Principal pathological features of chronic pyelonephritis are patchy cortical scars related to enlarged and distorted subjacent calyces.
 A parenchymal loss between the scar and the distorted calyx can be observed, which is often accompanied by variable loss of a corticomedullary junction.